AlFe23/remote-sensing-for-agriculture/README.md

 # remote-sensing-for-agriculture
-I wrote these algorithms for the optimal classification of culture type and segmentation of agricultural fields.
-Some developed in Javascript for Google Earth Engine and some in Python using functions from openCV and Scikit-image libraries.
-Reading and writing GeoTiff images is done using functions from the GeoRaster Library by Valerio Pampanoni
+Optimal segmentation of agricultural fields and crop classification.
+Some developed in Javascript for Google Earth Engine and some in Python using openCV and Scikit-image libraries.
+Reading and writing GeoTiff images is done using functions from the GeoRaster Library by Valerio Pampanoni.